jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 By default, an {{!ARF=RFC5965}} compatible report MUST be sent when a manual action has been taken e.g., when a receiver marks a mail as spam, by clicking the "This is spam"-button in any web portal or by moving a mail to junk folder, this includes also {{?IMAP=RFC3501}} and {{?POP3=RFC1939}} movements.
-The MBP SHALL NOT send any report when an automatic decisions has been made, e.g. spam filtering.
+The MBP SHALL NOT send any report when an automatic decisions has been made e.g., spam filtering.

 The MBP SHOULD send a {{XARF}} compatible report, if the mail sender requests it as described in [](#xarf-report).
 If this is not possible a {{!ARF=RFC5965}} compatible report MUST be sent.